iamthechad/grails3-recaptcha/README.md

 ## Before Submission

-* Make sure that all unit tests before submitting a pull request.
+* Make sure that all unit tests pass before submitting a pull request.

 ## When Submitting